 - In the drop down menu select "official holidays".

 Note: If a local public holiday is not listed on the above website or on your calendar in bob, please request the day off as "Public Holiday" in bob.
 This may be the case for specific regional holidays.
+(This also applies for Areas who have dedicated "Election Days" to enable People to vote.)

 *For roles that have on-call / Customer Support responsibilities, if you cannot take the public holiday on the date in which it falls, please be sure to take a day in lieu if you are unable to take the full public holiday off.